 The terminal shall follow the call start-up procedure described in Recommendation V.8.
-The calling terminal should not transmit V.8 calling tones CT, CI, or CNG.
+The calling terminal should not transmit V.8 calling tones CT or CNG, and should transmit calling tone CI.
 The answer terminal shall support V.8 CM/JM exchanges, and shall transmit answer tone without waiting for call signals.
-H.324 terminals shall signal the "transmit and receive data" V.8 call function, and shall not signal a V.8 protocol category.
+H.324 terminals should signal the "H.324" V.8 call function (value 0x21), and shall not signal a V.8 protocol category.

 If the V.8 start-up procedure detects a V.34 modem, the start-up procedure for that modem shall be followed.
-Upon completion of the modem start-up procedure and establishment of digital communication, the terminal shall proceed to phase D - initialization.
+Upon completion of the modem start-up procedure and establishment of digital communication, the terminal shall proceed to phase D - Initialization.